alevani/master_project/README.md

 # master_project
 Ant-Inspired Task Allocation Model Within a Swarm of Homogeneous Simulated Robotic-Agents

+## What can be observe
+The robot are dispatch from a starting point in an Arena.
+Their task is selected following the Task allocation model proposed in this paper: https://ssr.seas.harvard.edu/files/ssr/files/disc14-cornejo.pdf.
+Throughout the simulation, Forager will collect resource from the outside world and gather them in the home area (blue).
+Then, nest maintenance will process the resource and move it to the brood-caring area (pink) for it to e picked up and move to the waiste area (orange).

 ## How to: Line command
 ```
 > python simulation.py -r 15 -p 20 -s True -b True -t False